-- Every 10-15 minutes after this, loosen the lid, break up and stir haggis with a spoon to prevent the haggis on the bottom of tray from burning.
+- For the next hour every 10-15 minutes, loosen the lid, break up and stir haggis with a spoon to prevent the haggis on the bottom of tray from burning.

 - Haggis must be cooked until it reaches an internal temperature of 74°C (165°F) at the deepest section.
 The haggis will take 2 hours (approximately) to heat.

 - Let the sliced haggis thaw before cooking.